Pop Archives

 Single on Reprise.
 The biography of the artist is a mystery.
 That vacuum has been filled a little by speculation that Peter James may have been P.J.
 Proby.
 There are slim circumstantial clues in its favour, and the voices do have their similarities, but I don’t buy it.

-Further reading: 1.
-Thread at Spectropop, 2002, Peter James Proby?
-2. Late-1950s rocker Wes Bryan is quoted in a blog post: Peter James is a real person.
+Further reading: In a blogpost “The Mystery of Peter James – No He Is Not P.J.
+Proby”, late-1950s rocker Wes Bryan is quoted: Peter James is a real person.
 He is not P.J.
 Proby or someone else, recording under a fake name.
-I met him working with Jerry Capehart at American Music… More here.
-This makes sense: Silver was Capehart's label.
-It would be good to confirm whether this was the same Peter James who recorded on Reprise later in the 60s.
+I met him working with Jerry Capehart at American Music ...

 Walter Jackson - Opportunity (1963)